ms/buildtogether.tech/thinking/index.md

 difference adds extraneous load.

-In order to handle larger sets of information, our minds create <span g="chunking" i="chunking">chunks</span> that only take up one slot in STM.
+In order to handle larger sets of information, our minds create <span g="chunking" i="chunking; short-term memory!chunking">chunks</span> that only take up one slot in STM.
 For example, most of us remember words as single items rather than as sequences of letters.
 Similarly, the pattern made by five spots on cards or dice is remembered as a whole rather than as five separate pieces of information.

 Experts have more and larger chunks than non-experts, i.e., experts "see" larger patterns and have more patterns to match things against.
 This allows them to